Git-Session-DK/healthsyncv1/RUNBOOK.md

-# **Runbook: Comprehensive Guide for Deploying and Testing the MediTrack Platform**
+# **Runbook: Guide for Deploying and Testing the MediTrack Platform**

-This document provides a detailed and professional step-by-step approach to deploy, test, and maintain the MediTrack platform using Amazon EKS, Kubernetes, and GitHub Actions.
+This document provides a detailed and step-by-step approach to deploy, test, and maintain the MediTrack platform using Amazon EKS, Kubernetes, and GitHub Actions.
 The solution ensures scalability, fault tolerance, and efficient automation in a microservices architecture.

 ---